Trow-Registry/trow/CONTRIBUTING.md

 discussing it first to avoid wasting effort.
 We do commit to listening to all proposals and will do our best to work something out!

 Once you've got the go ahead to work on a feature, you can start work.
+See [DEVELOPING.md](DEVELOPING.md) for advice on building and testing Trow.
 Feel free to communicate with team via updates on the issue tracker and ask for feedback, pointers etc. Once you're happy with your code, go ahead and open a Pull Request.

 ## Pull Request Process